Criticism of Franklin D. Roosevelt: Anti-lynching legislation

+of the president’s stand on this issue, were already joining Democratic ranks in large numbers."

 Nomination of Hugo Black

-Roosevelt nominated Hugo Black to the Supreme Court, despite Black being an active member of the Ku Klux Klan in the 1920s.
-The nomination was controversial because Black was an ardent New Dealer with almost no judicial experience.
+Roosevelt nominated Hugo Black to the Supreme Court although that Black had been an active member of the Ku Klux Klan in the 1920s.
+The nomination of Black was controversial because he was an ardent New Dealer with almost no judicial experience.

-Roosevelt and the members of the Senate did not know of Black's previous KKK membership.
+Roosevelt and the members of the Senate claimed that they did not know of Black's previous Klan membership despite accusations by the Chicago Daily Tribune and other newspapers.